Skip to content

 Gain insights into our online BSN program

 The University of Texas at Arlington College of Nursing and Health Innovation has a long history of innovation in nursing education.
 UTA's high-quality nursing online curriculum has one of the state's highest graduation and licensure rates.
-Graduation and first-time National Council Licensure Examination (NCLEX) pass rates exceed 90 percent.
+Graduation and first-time National Council Licensure Examination (NCLEX) pass rates exceed 90%.

 The College of Nursing offers an innovative, accelerated BSN program.
 Key elements of UTA's BSN Accelerated Online program include: